gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Yes," it said, almost reverently.
 "This is a very good thing."

-And then all the lights went out.
+Without warning the lights went out.
 Heavy machinery began to rumble all around them.
 "You should not take things that are not yours… yours… yours…," Patient's voice crackled from a hundred speakers